- Brand name

-Tell your doctor or pharmacist if you are taking any other medicines, including other eye drops or ointments, and any other medicines that you get without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking or using any other medicines.
+This includes other eye drops, ointments or any other medicines that you get without a prescription from a pharmacy, supermarket or health food shop.

-Some medicines and TOBREX® Eye Drops may interfere with each other.
+Some medicines and Tobrex may interfere with each other.
 These include:

-These medicines may be affected by TOBREX® Eye Drops, or may affect how well it works.
-You may need different amounts of your medicines, or you may need to take different medicines.
+These medicines may be affected by Tobrex or may affect how well it works.
+You may need different amounts of your medicines or you may need to take different medicines.

 Your doctor or pharmacist has more information on medicines to be careful with or avoid while using this medicine.